Welcome

 Merging White Dwarfs

-Black Hole Spin
+Black Hole and Neutron Star Spin

 As the cores of stars contract during their lifetime, the inner layers may begin to rotate faster than the outer layers, with crucial consequences for the spins of neutron stars and black holes.
 I've been studying the processes in stars that redistribute angular momentum to determine the birth spin rates of compact objects.